InformaticsMatters/fragnet/orchestration/README.md

 -   start (the containers)
 -   reset (stop and reset the containers - i.e. remove DB)

-The plays rel;y on a number of parameters, conveniently replicated in the `parameters.template` file.
-Copy this file as `parameters` ans edit accordingly for use in the playbooks...
+The plays rely on a number of parameters, conveniently replicated in the `parameters.template` file.
+Copy this file as `parameters` ans edit accordingly for use in the playbooks.

 ### The 'deploy' playbook
 Configures the graph-db node with a chosen "combination".